 $ go run gioui.org/apps/gophers -token <github token>

-Install the apk to a running emulator or attached device with adb:
+The apk can be installed to a running emulator or attached device with adb:

 $ adb install gophers.apk